-- Cut the acquaintances: it can be fun to have over 1,000 friends, but to employers this just appears silly and childish.
+- Cut the acquaintances: it can be fun to have over 1,000 friends, but to employers, this appears silly and childish.
 No one really has 1,000 friends, come on.
 Limit your friends to 100 or less.

 - Manage your likes: If it shows up that you liked something inappropriate, even if it was years ago, employers will notice and may decide not to call you.
 Go through your likes and remove anything questionable.

 - Edit your postings and pictures: Scrutinize every posting and picture related to you and determine if it is not only appropriate, but positive.

 If you would like to post your resume online in our directory press the Start button to begin creating a resume.
 You can also view our guide showing how to write a resume and other helpful guides.